anniedsheen/Teko_eCommerce_Analysis/README.md

 ### Overview of Findings

 Teko Electronics experienced explosive pandemic-driven growth peaking at $10M in 2020, but revenue has since declined 46% as market conditions normalized, highlighting the need for sustainable growth strategies beyond remote work trends.
 The loyalty program is counterproductive, with non-loyalty customers outperforming across all metrics, while APAC represents significant untapped growth potential with premium customer behavior.
-Quality challenges are eroding over $1M annually and require immediate attention to protect profitability as the company transitions to sustainable post-pandemic growth.
+Quality challenges are eroding over $1M annually and require immediate attention to protect profitability.

 ### Key themes for leadership
 **1. Growth Strategy:** Pandemic boom was unsustainable, but core products remain reliable drivers worth priortizing

 **2. Resource Reallocation:** Loyalty program is underperforming, but APAC shows premium customer behavior worth scaling

-**3. Operational Efficiency:** High refund costs for the Macbook Air and Gaming Montior threaten margins and require investigation
+**3. Operational Efficiency:** High refund costs for the Macbook Air and Gaming Monitor threaten margins and require investigation

 # Insights Deep Dive